 Makel Companies Group Listed by qilin Ransomware Group

-On June 18, 2026, the qilin ransomware group added Makel Companies Group to its public leak site, confirming that internal files had been exfiltrated from the organization during a ransomware attack.
+On June 18, 2026, the qilin ransomware group added Makel Companies Group to its public leak site, claiming that internal files had been exfiltrated from the organization during a ransomware attack.

 Public reporting indicates the listing appeared on the qilin leak site with a unique identifier tying it to Makel Companies Group.
 The data exposed consists of internal files obtained after the ransomware operators gained access, encrypted systems, and chose to publish samples as part of their extortion process.
 No confirmed victim count for individuals has been released, and the precise volume or sensitivity of the files remains limited in available reporting.
 The incident follows the group’s standard pattern of using a dedicated leak site hosted on the dark web to pressure victims.